richardcalahan/mongoid_listable/README.md

       ...
     end

-In this example photos that are assigned to a user via by the method `user.photo_ids=[ids]` will maintain position based on the index of the id in the array argument.
+In this example photos that are assigned to a user will maintain position based on the index of the id in the array argument.

 Each photo that belongs to the user will automatically obtain a field called `user_position`.
 The position field